fejlek/Nine-Circles-Statistics/First Circle - Linear Regression/First_circle_linear_regression_2.md

 2025-05-19
 <br/>

-## Linear Regression Model (*for effect estimation and hypothesis testing*)

 <br/> In Part Two of this demonstration of using linear regression, we
 seek to model **Life expectancy** using data that contains health, immunization, and economic and demographic information about 179 countries from 2000 to 2015.
+We are mostly interested in determining which predictors from our dataset have a *significant* effect on life expectancy.

 In this demonstration, we will start with a simple linear regression model, but we will eventually move to models for panel data.
-Thus, we will a give a brief introduction to random and fixed effects models for panel data and even lesser known *correlated random effects models*.
+Thus, we will give a brief introduction to random and fixed effects models for panel data, and even to lesser known *correlated random effects models*.

+## Linear Regression Model (*for effect estimation and hypothesis testing*)

 Let us start the modelling with our choice of the predictors.
 I will not consider **Adult_mortality** as our predictor, because